 Be inspired and achieve your ambitions!

-In 2017 we are offering 5 scholarships of £2,000 each towards tuition fees to students from Africa*, registering on our Engineering and Physical Sciences Foundation Certificate.
+In 2018 we offered 5 scholarships of £2,000 each towards tuition fees to students from Africa*** registering on our Engineering and Physical Sciences Foundation Certificate.
+(2019 tbc)

 Who is eligible to apply?